yypy22/yypy22/README.md

 📚 Currently, I'm dedicating my efforts to honing my skills in the AI field.
 Additionally, I actively study data structures and algorithms in Python and C++.

-👨🏻‍💻 I'm highly interested in NLP, Computer Vision, and Deel Learning.
+👨🏻‍💻 I'm highly interested in NLP and Deel Learning.

 📶 NLP summer online school at Tokyo University